-2.1 Competition Format and Schedules for the IJF World Judo Tour
+2.1 Competition Format and Schedules for the IJF World Judo Tour evidence of citizenship shall be the production of a valid passport issued by the represented country.

 The IJF WJT is a series of judo events that include a competition (contests between athletes for medals and prize money) and other sport-related activities (i.e., accreditation, draw etc.).